vuetifyjs/nuxt-module/docs/guide/features/icons/svg-icons.md

 :::

-You can also add more libraries and install them in your project, the module will register them for you (this is the default configuration using the above configuration):
+You can also add more libraries and install them in your project; the module will register them automatically (this is the default behavior with the above configuration):
 ::: code-group

 ```ts [nuxt.config.ts]